roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

 ## 5.3 Modify Your docker-compose Configuration

-After copying the certificates to the CTFd files, you need to add it to the nginx container volume, so they can be used inside the container.
+After copying the certificates to the CTFd files, you need to add them to the nginx container volume, so they can be used inside the container.
 For this, you need to update the volumes section of the nginx service inside the `docker-compose.yml` with the following:

 ```yaml
 ...